Charles Anthony Pearson: Marriage and Family

 In 1992 Charles Pearson married Baroness Benedicte Blixen-Finecke, daughter of Ifver Iuul.
 They have two children Carinthia (b 1993) and George (b 1995) and live in West Sussex and in Aberdeenshire.

 Business

 Charles Pearson is a Director of The Dickinson Trust Ltd, The Cowdray Estate Trust Ltd and the Cabardunn Development Company Ltd.

 He is the principal partner in the Dunecht Home Farms Partnership, a farming business operating over 3000 acre in Aberdeenshire.
 Enterprises on the farm include cereals, oilseed rape, beef cattle and sheep.

-Charles Pearson and his immediate family are owners of Dunecht Estates, a diverse rural property based in Aberdeenshire and Kincardenshire.
+Charles Pearson and his immediate family are owners of Dunecht Estates, a diverse rural property based in Aberdeenshire and Kincardineshire.
 Dunecht Estates extends to 53000 acre and comprises seven estates – Dunecht Estate, Ramoir and Campfield Estate, Dunnottar Castle, Forest of Birse, Edinglassie Estate, West Durris Estate and Bucharn Estate.
 Interests on the Estates include farming, forestry, field sports, minerals, let houses, commercial property, tourism and development land.
 Dunecht House, the Category A listed building that is the centre piece of the Dunecht estate, was sold to the Scottish business entrepreneur Jamie Oag in 2012.